openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 @sphinxdirective
 .. note::

-   The default CPU stream is 1 if using “-d AUTO”.
+   The default CPU stream is 1 if using "-d AUTO".

    You can use the FP16 IR to work with auto-device.